Devotion to the Holy Face of Jesus of the Shroud of Turin and the Veil of Veronica – VL187

 – Irreverence and indifference toward Our Lord in the Blessed Sacrament.

-For more copies of the enclosed prayer card, Devotion to the Holy Face of Jesus of the Shroud of Turin, or for copies of the booklet, The Revelations of the Holy Face of Jesus [of the Veil of Veronica] by John Vennari, call us at 1-800-845-3047 or 1-800-263-8160, or return the enclosed reply form.
+For more copies (as available) of the [enclosed] prayer card, Devotion to the Holy Face of Jesus of the Shroud of Turin, or for copies of the booklet, The Revelations of the Holy Face of Jesus [of the Veil of Veronica] by John Vennari, call us at 1-800-845-3047 or 1-800-263-8160.

 In the Sacred and Immaculate Hearts,

 P.S.
-The Feast of the Shroud of Turin or Shrove Tuesday is February 13 this year.
-Enclosed is a copy of the Novena in Honor of the Holy Face of Jesus of the Shroud of Turin.
-For more copies of the novena, call us at 1-800-845-3047 or 1-800-263-8160 or return the enclosed reply form.
+The Feast of the Shroud of Turin or Shrove Tuesday is February 25 this year (2020).
+You can download a copy of the Novena in Honor of the Holy Face of Jesus of the Shroud of Turin.
+For more copies of the novena (as available), please call us at 1-800-845-3047 or 1-800-263-8160.
 The novena can be made in preparation for the feast day or anytime during the year.